-I want to share with you a few simple steps to help you take great pictures of your kids.
+I want to share with you a few simple steps to help in taking great pictures of your kids.
 You don’t have to have a fancy-shmancy camera to get good pictures and with these tips you will find your pictures looking even better!
 Anyone can follow a few simple guidelines and end up with beautiful results.
 You can use these tips independently or together and you will love your new found photographic skills!

-- Tip #1: Focus on the Eyes.
+Tip #1: Focus on the Eyes

 We all have heard that “the eyes are the windows to the soul”.
 I don’t know about that but I do know that when you can clearly see your subjects eyes you feel a more personal connection.
 The personal connection brings in your audience and makes them really feel and enjoy your picture more.
 This includes you too.